 You will need to provide your JIRA base server URL, username and password (you can type it in the "JIRA API token" field).
 You also need to make sure your JIRA server is not restricted to internal network access only.
 If it is you will need to make sure your server is open to port 443 for following IP addresses (these are the 3 IP addresses for Q9Elements within AWS Dublin data centre):

 After that you will be taken to the setup page.
 Select one of the JIRA projects in your JIRA server to load the data from.
 Once you confirm the choice, you cannot change it later.
-If you wish to load a different JIRA project, create a new Elements development project instead.
+If you wish to load a different JIRA project, create a new JIRA connection project instead.

 Once the JIRA project data is loaded, you can set up Elements Catalyst to JIRA mapping between statuses and fields.
 You will see the list of Elements Catalyst story statuses for which you can select the target JIRA story statuses.